 These past few months haven’t been a great time in general, but the one thing that has gotten me through is diving into Japanese tokusatsu series.
 Seemingly when we needed them the most, dozens of live-action superhero shows made their way to North America, many of them for the very first time.
 At the vanguard of this discovery has been Shout!
 Factory TV‘s newest imprint, TokuSHOUTsu.
 Launching their Pluto TV channel in March, TokuSHOUTsu brought Kamen Rider to North America for the very first time.
-Now, in a historic deal with Tsuburaya Productions and Mill Creek Entertainment, Shout! will now be the exclusive streaming home of the Ultraman library.
+In a historic deal with Tsuburaya Productions and Mill Creek Entertainment, Shout! will now be the exclusive streaming home of the Ultraman library.

 Fittingly, this news comes on Ultraman Day.
 In a press release, Shout!
 Factory and Mill Creek Entertainment have announced the landmark multi-year streaming deal.
 Mill Creek has the North American Blu-ray rights to the Ultra library, and has released full seasons from both the original Showa Era run and the contemporary Heisei Era.
 This new deal means that, in addition to the Blu-rays, the library will stream exclusively on Shout!
 Factory TV’s AVOD and SVOD platforms.
 The massive deal includes over 1100 episodes of TV and over 20 movies.